Social Icons

 Directed by James Bobin

-I will be honest and say I did not expect myself to like this movie at all, in fact I was so surprised when I found myself laughing hysterically while watching.
-This movie to me was a mix of yuckiness and comedy.
-The two main characters that carried the comedy in this film were Isabela Moner (Dora) and Eugenio Derbez (Alejandro).
+I’ll be honest—I didn’t expect to like this movie at all.
+But I was pleasantly surprised when I found myself laughing hysterically while watching it.
+For me, this movie was a mix of yuckiness and comedy.
+The two main characters who carried the humor were Isabela Moner (Dora) and Eugenio Derbez (Alejandro).

-When both characters were in the jungle in search of Dora’s parents get ready to witness some really interesting comedy been thrown at you from unexpected corners.
-Even when you can guess something silly was about to happen, the way the two carried it will still make you laugh.
+When both characters are in the jungle searching for Dora’s parents, get ready for some truly unexpected comedy.
+Even when you can sense something silly is about to happen, the way they handle it still manages to make you laugh.

-The movies starts with the annoying yuckiness that would make you think you have made a mistake to be seeing this movie.
-We see young Dora and young Diego in the forest pretending to be on an adventure.
-Dora breaks the third wall, talks to her pet monkey boots the way she does in her animations.
-Things get better when she is older so just bear with the movie.
+The movie starts with some annoying yuckiness that might make you question your decision to watch it.
+We see young Dora and Diego in the forest, pretending to be on an adventure.
+Dora breaks the fourth wall and talks to her pet monkey, Boots, just like in the animated series.
+However, things improve as the movie progresses, so stick with it.

-The movie’s main adventure is the search for the whereabouts of Parapata a place filled with gold and jewels.
-Dora’s parents want to explore the location and Dora has been helping them in deciphering clues.
-When her parents finally figured out where the location was, they decided to send her to stay with her cousin Diego, someone she has not seen in ten years.
-They feared for her safety as many are also seeking the same place, to steal, also they wanted her to experience life out of the jungle.
-Boots her pet monkey will not be going with Dora, but stay with her parents.
+The main adventure revolves around finding Parapata, a place rumored to be filled with gold and jewels.
+Dora’s parents are determined to explore the location, and Dora has been helping them decipher clues.
+When her parents finally figure out the location, they send Dora to stay with her cousin Diego—someone she hasn’t seen in ten years.
+They want to keep her safe, as others are also seeking Parapata for less noble reasons.
+They also hope she’ll experience life outside the jungle.
+Boots, her pet monkey, stays behind with her parents.

-This will be a great movie to see with the family.
+This is a great movie to watch with the family.

-Even though the movie did not make much money at the box office, making more than twice the budget I believe the home video sales with bring in a huge chunk.
-This may trigger a second Dora adventure, or the studio will play it safe and bail out, who knows.
+Even though it didn’t make much money at the box office—only doubling its budget—I believe home video sales could bring in a significant chunk.
+This might lead to a second Dora adventure, or maybe the studio will play it safe and move on.
+Who knows?

 Lady and the Tramp (2019)